netdata/netdata/collectors/ebpf.plugin/README.md

 sudo mount -t tracefs nodev /sys/kernel/tracing
 ```

 If they are already mounted, you will see an error.
-If they are not mounted, they should be after running those two
+You can also configure your system's `/etc/fstab` configuration to
-commands.
-You can also configure your system's `/etc/fstab` configuration to mount these filesystems.
+mount these filesystems on startup.

 ## Performance